mkollaro/taskrunner/README.md

 write into `context` and the content of it will be passed to the next task.

 If you terminate the run using `ctrl-c`, it will go straight to the cleanups.
 Sending the termination signal again will stop it completely.
+This works for the *SIGTERM* signal too.

 ## Usage